-A reduction in system strength in certain areas of the network may mean that generators are no longer able to meet technical standards and may be unable to remain connected to the system at certain times.
+A reduction in system strength in certain areas of the network may mean that generators are no longer able to meet technical performance standards and may be unable to remain connected following a large disturbance to the power system such as a major storm.
 It may also lead to voltage instability and a reduction in the effectiveness of the protection systems used by network businesses, generators and large customers.

 What is the AEMC doing?

 Finding new ways to provide inertia, respond to extreme frequency changes, and address issues around system strength is underway.